The Cruising Association of Ireland

 Irish Sailing Association (ISA) is the sport’s national governing body for Ireland.
 It manages official training, registration and handicap programmes.
 It co-ordinates events in collaboration with clubs.

 Sailing clubs organise events and activities for their members, and some larger clubs have formal cruising groups.
 Many cruising sailors don’t belong to a club, and often racing gets more attention than cruising.
 By publicising club activities we help increase fleet sizes for more successful events.

 A small subcommittee manages the website and our Facebook page.
 We use forum discussions, event reports and committee updates to keep the site interesting and relevant and publish our annual main events in January in the form of a poster.
 Other events can be added during the year dependent on weather and demand from members.

 Through contacts in sailing clubs we learn of rallies, cruises, talks and other activities.
 With their permission we advertise them and include them on our site

 We provide leadership, advice and support on the water during our cruises, such as the Cruise organised by the ISA with 45 entries called “The Gathering Cruise”.
 All members are however responsible for their own navigation and decision making.

 In recent years we have concentrated on the East coast of Ireland for pragmatic reasons.
 Having found an effective model for organising cruising events we hope to expand into other sailing areas.

-We have appointed Vice Commodores to manage our activities in the South (VACANCY) & West (Pierce Cahill in Galway) and we are looking for a volunteer in the north.
-Any sailor in Ulster welcome to join us!
+We have appointed Vice Commodores to manage our activities in the South (VACANCY) & West (Pierce Cahill in Galway).

 - Cruising sailors in Ireland and abroad are always welcome to join us.